 Taxis cost a lot in Stockholm, so I heard.
 Stockholm’s public transport is well-connected and definitely reliable.
 I had less than 3 days in Stockholm, but decided to get a 72-hour Travel Card at SEK240 (S$38.10 / USD$28) anyway.
 Stockholm’s main transport operator is SL.
 They have 24-hour, 72-hour and 7-day passes, perfect for short-term travellers.

 ^If a Travel Card is not good for you, you can buy an SL Access Card (which is a smart-card, will cost SEK 20 and is valid for use for 6 years).
 With it, you need to

 a) top it up with credit (minimum is SEK 100), and use for each journey, or

 b) buy a single-journey ticket and load it on the SL Access Card.

 For the SL Access Card’s option (a), each journey costs SEK 30 and is valid for 75min.
 For option (b), each journey will be SEK 43 for the same amount of time.

 ^ My understanding of the SL Transport fares system, because the website does not explain it that directly.
 If my interpretation is incorrect, do let me know!

-With my flimpsy but precious 72-hour Travel Card, during my short visit, it was well utilized!
+With my flimsy but precious 72-hour Travel Card, during my short visit, it was well-utilized!
 I took the metro a few times, the tram in Djurgarden, a bus to Kungstradgen, and the ferry from Slussen to Skeppsholmen and then to Djurgarden.
 It might work out to be similar to getting the SL Access Card’s pricing, but I saved convenience by not having to keep track of time and travel plans.